BOSTON BURN INJURY ATTORNEYS

 More severe ones can do permanent, gruesome damage to the victim’s skin, leaving scarring and disfigurement.
 These burns can cause infections that delay healing, damage nerves, cause a loss of feeling, or even worse.
-With all of these issues stemming from burns, medical bills can easily start to pile up.
+With all of these issues stemming from burns, medical bills can easily pile up.

-A burn can lead to pain, scarring that requires skin grafts or even permanent nerve damage.
+A burn can lead to pain, scarring that requires skin grafts, or even permanent nerve damage.
 Not only are those all enormous expenses, but you also now have a loss of income, as this injury has interfered with your ability to do your job.

 How Can an Attorney Help Me?

-Morgan & Morgan attorneys perform a thorough investigation to help build your case, determining who was at fault, and figuring out how much you may be able to receive in compensation.
+Morgan & Morgan attorneys perform a thorough investigation to help build your case, determining who was at fault and figuring out how much you may be able to receive in compensation.
 This is where the versatility of our lawyers becomes particularly helpful, as we are able to negotiate workers’ compensation claims or help you file a lawsuit against the party responsible.

 Should these negotiations stall, our attorneys also have trial experience and can take your case to court, presenting it in front of a jury.

-Morgan & Morgan Burn Injury Attorneys May Be Able To Help
+Morgan & Morgan Burn Injury Attorneys May Be Able to Help

 With all the damage that burn injuries can cause, it’s important to contact an attorney as soon as possible to discuss the potential of your case.
 The statute of limitations for personal injury claims in Massachusetts is three years, so don’t hesitate.
 Fill out our free, no-obligation case evaluation form.